Elliptic classes via the periodic Hecke module and its Langlands dual: Introduction

 \subsection{Elliptic classes and Langlands dual}

-One of the key properties of the periodic module is that it is equipped with a natural pairing, called the Poincar\'e pairing, which is a bilinear form on the space of periodic modules associated with a given root system.
+One of the key properties of the periodic module is that it is equipped with a natural pairing, called the Poincar\'e pairing, which is a bilinear form on the periodic modules associated with a given root system.
 The precise definition of the Poincar\'e pairings involves a sequence of duality functors, and dual algebras and modules, elaborated in \S~\ref{sec:dual}.
-They are used to prove dualities between the elliptic classes $\bfE_v$ and the opposite elliptic classes $\calE_v$, where the later is defined by $\calE_v=T_{v^{-1}w_0}\tilde f_{w_0}$.
+They are used to prove dualities between the elliptic classes.
 Moreover, these functors and modules allow us to relate the periodic modules associated with a given root system to those associated with its Langlands dual, and to derive various properties of these modules and their associated structures.

-More precisely, the periodic module associated to the Langlands dual system is also a vector bundle on $\catA\times\catA^\vee$, defined by Indeed, in the definition of $\bbM$ and $\bbM^\dyn$ there is an asymmetry between $\catA$ and $\catA^\vee$.
-This asymmetry gives a notion of dynamical periodic module $\bbM^\dyn$ (\S~\ref{sec:bbS}), which we identify as the periodic module associated to the Langlands dual system (\S~\ref{sec:Langlands}).
+More precisely, the periodic module associated to the Langlands dual root datum is also a vector bundle on $\catA\times\catA^\vee$, defined by Indeed, in the definition of $\bbM$ and $\bbM^\dyn$ there is an asymmetry between $\catA$ and $\catA^\vee$.
+This asymmetry gives a notion of dynamical periodic module $\bbM^\dyn$ (\S~\ref{sec:bbS}), which we identify as the periodic module associated to the Langlands dual root datum (\S~\ref{sec:Langlands}).
 The module $\bbM^\dyn $ contains similarly defined fixed-point classes $\tilde f^\dyn _w$ for $w\in W$, and is acted on by the operators $T^\dyn _w$ for $w\in W$, where $T_w^\dyn$ are rational sections of the same algebra $\bbS$.
-These operators define elliptic classes $\bfE^\dyn _w$ and opposite elliptic classes $\calE^\dyn_w$ of the Langlands dual system.
+These operators define elliptic classes $\calE^\dyn_w$ of the Langlands dual root datum.